 About Me

 I grew up in Saint Paul, Minnesota.
 As long as I can remember, I've had a love for nature, camping and photography.
 When I was younger, we'd go on family camping trips that instilled in me a real appreciation for the outdoors.
-Waterfalls and moving water have always been irresistible draw.
+Waterfalls and moving water have always been an irresistible draw.
 As I grew older, I tried to pass that same appreciation on to my kids.
 We did a lot of camping and traveling as they grew up.
 My photography during this time consisted primarily of whatever quick snapshots I could get off while trying to keep the kids from getting bored.

 I currently reside in northern Minnesota and work as a user interface software developer for the State of Minnesota.
 Now that I’m closer to the North Shore, I’m planning on making photography a bigger part of my life as I approach retirement and beyond.